SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-pages-and-the-page-model.md

 The page processing model interprets and runs all the requests that user agents such as web browsers make to the server.
 For example, consider a user requesting a page called contoso.aspx.
 To complete the request, the ASP.NET engine retrieves two pages: the content page associated with contoso.aspx, and the master page that the file provider associated with the SharePoint site.
 The engine also retrieves the field controls and Web Parts from fields and renders them on the page.

+> [!NOTE]
-**Note**  The page processing logic for Team sites and sites is similar to that for Publishing pages.
+> The page processing logic for Team sites and sites is similar to that for Publishing pages.

 ### Page processing